Appalalala/SC1015-Mini-Project/README.md

    It returns a better test accuracy than the first model and a neighbour value of 46 but still has an extremely high False Positive Rate which is even higher than the first model.

 ## Conclusion
-Out of the 4 machine learning models, `Random Forest` is the model that is best at predicting Heart attack risk among individuals, having the **highest accuracy** of **0.6930** and a **F1-score** of around **0.7**.
+Out of the 4 machine learning models, `Random Forest` is the model that is best at predicting `Heart attack risk` among individuals, having the **highest accuracy** of **0.6930** and a **F1-score** of around **0.7**.

 However, these variables are not considered high enough.
 It shows that the current set of data and variables used are not able to accurately predict `Heart Attack Risk`.
-However, these are proven to be the variables from each category with the highest correlation to Heart Attack Risk.
-It reveals that the complexity of factors contributing to heart attack risk and the variables included in our analysis cannot fully capture it.
-As such, we believe that **further research incorporating advanced modelling techniques** and a broader range of variables may be necessary to gain deeper insights into the complex nature of heart attack risk and improve prediction accuracy.
+However, these are proven to be the variables from each category with the highest correlation to `Heart Attack Risk`.
+It reveals that the complexity of factors contributing to `Heart Attack Risk` and the variables included in our analysis cannot fully capture it.
+As such, we believe that **further research incorporating advanced modelling techniques** and a broader range of variables may be necessary to gain deeper insights into the complex nature of `Heart Attack Risk` and improve prediction accuracy.
 For example `BMI`, is not an accurate representation of health and the diet stated in the data set is subjective.
 Medical test and proper medical advice from professionals would be a more accurate way to determine ones heart risk. **Exploring additional variables**, **collecting more comprehensive datasets**, or **experimenting with different feature engineering techniques** could potentially improve predictive performance.